schmoelder/diss/doc/06_operating_modes/recycling_techniques/mrssr.md

 :name: ssr_last
 :scale: 50%

-Example SSR process in mixed-recycle operation for the separation of two components (blue and red) reaching cyclic steady state after 35 cycles.
+Example MR-SSR process in mixed-recycle operation for the separation of two components (blue and red) reaching cyclic steady state after 35 cycles.
 **Left:** Concentration profiles at the column's outlet.
 **Right:** Concentration profile at the system outlet.
 ```